mikegcoleman/workshop/readme.md

         sudo pm2 start /home/bitnami/todo/bin/www

 10) Save out the current process list for PM2.
-This will allow PM2 to start the application when the instance boots up subsequently sudo pm2 save
+This will allow PM2 to start the application when the instance boots up subsequently

+        sudo pm2 save

+## 2.3 Creating additional web front-end instances

+1) Return to the Lightsail console home page

+2) Click the 3 dot menu for the `node-fe-1` instance and choose `manage`

+3) From the horizontal menu choose `Snapshots`

+4) Click Create Snapshot

+    The status will change to `creating`, you will need to wait for the process to complete to move forward.
+This can take up to 5 minutes.

+5) Click the 3 dot menu to the right of the newly created snapshot and select `Create new instance`

+6) Scroll down and name the instance `node-fe-2`

+7) Click `Create`

+8) Click the 3 dot menu for the `node-fe-1` instance and choose `manage`

+9) From the horizontal menu choose `Snapshots`

+10) Click the 3 dot menu to the right of the previously created snapshot and select `Create new instance`

+11) Scroll down and name the instance `node-fe-3`

+12) Click `Create`

+13) Test the public IP of each of the three front end instances in your web browser.
+Notice that the private IP address is listed under your task list, and that it changes for each of the 3 instances.

+### 2.4 - Load balance the web front-end

+1) From the Lightsail home page's horizontal menu choose `Networking`

+2) Click `Create Load Balancer`

+3) Scroll down and enter `todo-lb` for the load balancer name

+4) Click `Create Load Balancer`

+5) Under `Target instances` choose `node-fe-1` from the list

+6) Click `atttach`

+7) Click `Attach another` and repeat steps 5 and 6 for `node-fe-2` and `node-fe-3`

+    It will take several minutes for all three instances to register their health checks as `Passed` once this has happened, move to the next step

+8) From the top of the screen copy the long string following `DNS name:`.
+This is the URL for your Lightsail load balancer.
+Any requests on this URL will be routed to one of your three front end instances.

+9) Paste the string into a web browser, the Todo application should come up.
+Reload the page and notice how the host name at the bottom of the screen changes - this indicates that traffic is being routed appropriately.

+## Cleanup

+1) Navigate back to the Lightsail home page

+2) Delete the 5 lightsail instances you created by clicking the 3 dot menu on each instance and choosing `delete`.
+You will need to confirm each action by clicking `Yes, delete`

+3) Click `Networking` from the horizontal menu

+4) Click the 3 dot menu on the `todo-lb` load balancer and choose `Delete`.
+You will need to confirm the action by clicking `Yes, delete`